Para Cycling Road World Championships:

-Paralympics New Zealand (PNZ) is pleased to announce the selection of the New Zealand Para Cycling Team to compete at the 2022 UCI Para Cycling Road World Championships (Baie-Comeau, Canada) from 11-14 August.
+PNZ is pleased to announce the Para Cycling Team to compete at the 2022 Para Cycling Road World Championships.
+The Championships take place in Baie-Comeau, Canada from 11-14 August.

-The team of 6 Para cyclists is made up of Paralympians – with Stevo Hills being a veteran of both Rio 2016 and Tokyo 2020.
+The team of 6 Para cyclists is made up of Paralympians.
+Team member Stevo Hills is a veteran of both Rio 2016 and Tokyo 2020.

 Named to the team are: